chris-hogg/vienna_salzburg_test/README.md

 It is very simple at the moment - not much can change by the user except the prompt.
 The second line of buttons has better animations but is not dynamically created.
 ### Instructions
-Load it and run with serve.bat (on windows).
+Open it and run with serve.bat (on windows).
 ## Questions
 - shall i continue to develop this?
 - shall i make it into the world map?